 2012 February - President Nasheed announces his resignation after a mutiny by the police and weeks of demonstrations over the arrest of the chief justice.
 Later, he says he was forced out in a coup.

-Vice-president Mohamed Waheed Hussain Manik is sworn as president.
+Vice-president Mohamed Waheed Hussain Manik is sworn in as president.

 2012 July - Former President Nasheed is charged with illegally ordering the arrest of the chief justice, whose detention sparked protests in February.
 The move comes as Mr Nasheed's supporters demonstrate and demand early elections.

 2012 August - Commonwealth-backed investigation dismisses claims that a coup forced Mohamed Nasheed to step down as president in February.
 The report says Mr Nasheed resigned voluntarily.